-I believe many wives are experiencing intense emotional pain and distress because they may have their husbands, or feelings of being loved or trying to be in control themselves as idols in their hearts.
+I believe sometimes – but not always – wives might experiencing intense emotional pain and distress because they may have their husbands, or feelings of being loved or trying to be in control themselves as idols in their hearts.
 I pray you will examine your relationship with Christ and put Him in His proper place in your life and commit to do things His way.
 Then I think you will see miracles in time that will blow your mind.

 I am here if you want to talk more!
 MUCH LOVE and BIG HUGS precious sisters!